 It can be tough to start in the Chinese retail landscape without a local partner.
 However, with the change in shoppers’ behavior, almost more willing to spend online than in physical stores, China’s cross-border e-commerce (or Haitao) ecosystem can offer plenty of opportunities.
 Now, China’s quickly growing online shopping market is made up of approximately half a billion consumers and accounts for over half of global online sales.
 It projects China’s e-commerce cross-border trade to more than double to RMB 620 billion ($98 billion) in gross merchandise volume by 2019, from RMB 305.5 billion in 2016.

 If you have read some of our articles, you may already know about TMALL and JD.
-In fact, they are the major platforms for e-commerce business in China, having each other a huge user database and a good word of mouth among local people.
+In fact, they are the major platforms for e-commerce business in China, having each other a huge user database and good word of mouth among local people.
 They are also often presented as the best way to sell in China.
-Nowadays, foreign brands can maneuver in the Chinese retail market without having to set up a physical retail space.
+Nowadays, foreign brands can maneuver in the Chinese retail market without having to set up physical retail space.

 Online retailers are not satisfied with their sales result

 According to a new report released by Azoya and Frost Sullivan (business consulting firm) “The Cross-Border E-Commerce Opportunity in China”, only 1/3 of retailers with just an online approach in China are satisfied with their sales results whereas about 3/4 of those who also have a physical presence in China are satisfied.
 A lot of physical stores in China don’t really make money, some are even losing.
 It is quite hard to open a store in Chinese big cities because of the high price of rent.
 However, having a physical store allows to support the brand’s image and it reflects a kind of “brand’s authenticity” and quality.